GO Center Greenhouse & Gardening

 The 2019 growing season included 1.5 acres of gardens, with over 3000 pounds of vegetables grown and harvested by our participants.
 The produce was sold through Country Gardens and used in our Meals from the Heart program, which provides healthy meals for elderly and shut-in community members.

-Our garden program continues to grow for the 2020 season.
+Our garden program continues to grow.
 Thanks to generous support from so many, our goal of building a greenhouse has been realized.
 We now have 2500 sq. ft. of climate controlled growing space.
-We will be training participants in all aspects of greenhouse culture; seed starting, watering, transplanting, temperature control, soils and fertilization.
-They will have the opportunity to grow vegetables from seed to harvest in our gardens and produce hanging baskets of colorful annuals to be sold through Country Gardens.
+Training participants in all aspects of greenhouse culture is our goal: seed starting, watering, transplanting, temperature control, soils and fertilization.
+They will have the opportunity to grow vegetables from seed to harvest in our gardens.
 These new initiatives will provide healthy food options, job training, and meaningful employment opportunities within our community.